Activities and Events

 What costs are covered?

 Expenses incurred during the Seminar period in Japan including:

 - Transportation within Japan

 - Any expenses incurred prior to arrival in Japan and after departing from Japan

 - Personal expenses incurred in Japan (e.g. shopping, phone calls, food/drinks from hotel mini-bars, expenses incurred in free time)

 Applicants must be able to commit to the full itinerary.
 Arrangements are through a group booking with a travel agent and cannot be changed once confirmed.
 Applicants making additional arrangements for a stay in Japan must schedule them before and after the planned schedule – all tour elements must be taken part in including all transfers and group visits.
 JLGC reserves the right to withdraw the offer of a place on the tour where any participant is unable to commit to the full schedule.

 The Japan Study Tour is an annual programme which aims to promote mutual understanding between Japan and European local authorities.
 JLGC invites applicants from senior level staff of UK/Northern European local government to join this seven-day tour to look at the current situation and issues related to Japan’s cities and regions.

-For more information, please call 020 7839 8500, or to request the application form and guidance document send an email, marked “JST 2018 Shizuoka” to email@example.com.
+For more information, please call 020 7839 8500 and ask for Keith, or to request the application form and guidance document send an email, marked “JST 2019 Miyagi” to firstname.lastname@example.org.

 2017 Theme: Urban Renewal Five Years After the Tohoku Earthquake